Updated on August 23, 2022

 In order to be convicted of evading arrest in Texas, the State has a burden to demonstrate proof of your guilt beyond a reasonable doubt.
 The State must prove the following elements to convict you of evading arrest:

-You had the intent to evade the arrest.
 The State must be able to prove that you actually intended to flee the police officer to evade arrest.
-In other words, if the officer failed to properly identify himself/herself or you did not reasonably know that you were being pursued, you cannot be convicted of evading arrest.
+In other words, if the officer failed to properly identify himself or herself or if you did not reasonably know that you were being pursued, you cannot be convicted of evading arrest.

-Your arrest was lawful.
-In other words, the State must prove beyond a reasonable doubt that you actually committed something that warranted your arrest.
+The State must prove beyond a reasonable doubt that you actually committed a crime that warranted your arrest.
 Generally, a defendant must be arrested for an underlying offense to be charged with evading arrest.
-If you were not doing anything illegal and your arrest was not lawful in the first place, you cannot be convicted of evading arrest.
+If you weren’t doing anything illegal, your arrest was not lawful and you cannot be convicted of evading arrest.

 What Are the Potential Defenses to Evading Arrest Charges in Texas?

 If you are facing evading arrest charges, there are several potential defense strategies that may help you avoid a conviction on your criminal record.
 You should consult with a criminal defense attorney to review your specific case and determine the most appropriate defense in your situation.